Updated June 18, 2021

 “All of the information we have is that these vaccines are safe, that they work even better than we thought they would, and that they will be the thing that frees us from the COVID epidemic in the end,” Dr. Nowalk says.

 “The coronavirus vaccine landscape is changing rapidly, but we are preparing to the best of our abilities with the information we have,” Dr. Snyder says.
-“We look forward to playing a role in protecting our health care workers and the communities we serve when vaccines become available.”
+“We look forward to playing a role in protecting our health care workers and the communities we serve.”

 Thomas Curwen, Los Angeles Times, Two Vaccines Might Get Emergency Approval This Month.
 Here's What You Need to Know.
 Link